-To me, Italy is synonymous with family, food and fashion, architecture, design and cinema.
+To me, Italy is synonymous with family, food and classic art, architecture, design and cinema.
 All of these have influenced my life, so not surprisingly, Italy and I have a long history.

 I first came to know about, and love, Italy through my father’s many Italian friends during my childhood in Holland.
 It was through them, and delicious Italian meals in their welcoming homes, that I was first introduced to a great style, beautiful food and a lot of charm.
 Over the years I gained many more Italian friends and I recently had the joy of living in Rome for almost two years!

 Today I’m excitedly packing to head back to my beloved Italy … to Milan…